 12th way to strengthen tendons and ligaments: collagen

 Collagen isn’t a movement.
 It is a nutrient.
 Collagen is in every cell throughout the human body, and it is highly concentrated in your connective tissue.
 Studies show you need 10 grams of glycine, a component of collagen, every day for collagen maintenance, more if you are recovering from an injury.
 It’s not easy to get 10 grams of glycine unless you are eating tough cuts of meat or offal every single day.
 For the rest of us, collagen peptide supplements fill in the gaps.
-Powdered collagen peptides are easy to use – you can get collagen powders that are flavored or unflavored, and they mix into virtually any liquid.
+Hydrolyzed collagen peptides in powder form are easy to use – you can get collagen powders that are flavored or unflavored, and they mix into virtually any liquid.
 You can read more about collagen here.

 Why you should focus on tendon health